Navyum/yn/help/PLUGIN.md

 ## More

-In general, Yank Note encourages users to create their own work-learning tools that only need a few lines of code to help their work and study.
+In general, Mark Note encourages users to create their own work-learning tools that only need a few lines of code to help their work and study.

 In addition, if you only need to create some handy tools, you don't need to write plug-ins, you can use [RunCode](FEATURES.md#RunCode) function or write [Widgets](FEATURES.md#Widgets) to achieve.
 The ability to run js code here is also completely open, and the global variable `ctx` also has all the above functions.